MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 ~~~~

 Alternatively, you may want to follow the [Developer installation](#spack_developers),
 skipping the command `spack install --only dependencies mofem-cephas ^petsc+X` described there.
 Note also that by default `spack dev-build` will try to use all available
 processor slots to run `make` in parallel, which may result in performance degradation
 of Buckethead.
 To set a desired number of parallel jobs (e.g. 2), you can add
-parameter `-j 2`.
+parameter `-j 2` to `spack dev-build`.
 Alternatively, you can edit Spack settings
 as discussed below in the section [Basic settings in config.yaml](#spack_config).

 ### Job file {#spack_buckedhead_job}